ryanfreckleton/gitlab-ce/doc/user/project/issues/index.md

 # Issues

+Issues are the fundamental medium for collaborating on ideas and planning work in GitLab.

 ## Overview

 The GitLab Issue Tracker is an advanced tool for collaboratively developing ideas, solving problems, and planning work.

-It allows you, your team, and your collaborators to share and discuss proposals before and during their implementation.
+Issues can allow you, your team, and your collaborators to share and discuss proposals before and during their implementation.
+However, they can be used for a variety of other purposes, customized to your needs and workflow.

-Issues are always associated with a specific project, but if you have multiple projects in a group, you can also view their issues collectively at the group level.
+Issues are always associated with a specific project, but if you have multiple projects in a group, you can also view all the issues collectively at the group level.

 **Common use cases include:**